-Mechanical Ventilation extraction ducts are allowed to pass vertically through the floor but must be appropriately fire sealed where they and exit and comply with the recommendations contained within BS 9999:2017 Fire Safety in the Design, Management and Use of Buildings - Code of practice.
-Where pipes pass through a compartment floor (unless the pipe is in a protected shaft) they should comply with section 3.5.4.1 of TGD B 2017 Volume 2 of Building Regulations for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5.7 and 3.4 of TGD B 2006 of Building Regulations for all other purpose classes to which this certificate applies.
+Mechanical Ventilation extraction ducts are allowed to pass vertically through the floor but must be appropriately fire sealed where they and exit and comply enter with the recommendations contained within BS 9999:2017 Fire Safety in the Design, Management and Use of Buildings - Code of practice.
+Where pipes pass through a compartment floor (unless the pipe is in a protected shaft) they should comply with section 3.5.4.1 of TGD B 2017 Volume 2 of Building Regulations 1997 to 2017 for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5.7 and 3.4 of TGD B 2006 of Building Regulations 1997 to 2017 for all other purpose classes to which this certificate applies.

 100mm of mineral wool insulation is installed between each cold formed lattice truss for additional acoustic performance.
-A resilient layer provides acoustic properties to ensure compliance with the requirements of Part E of the Building Regulations.
-Further improvements to acoustic reductions can be achieved by using resilient bars hetween the ceiling cassettes plasterboard.
+A resilient layer provides acoustic properties to ensure compliance with the requirements of Part E of the Building Regulations 1997 to 2017.
+Further improvements to acoustic reductions can be achieved by using resilient bars between the ceiling cassettes and the plasterboard.
 Each 22mm sheet of plywood floor sheeting is placed such that the joint in the sheets are staggered and each sheet is individually screwed at each cold formed lattice truss location.
 The first sheet of OSB board is run over the supporting wall and fixed as required to the head beam of the wall (Figure 15).